 About the Department

-The Department of Human Services supports Victorians in need to build better lives and achieve their potential.
+The department supports Victorians in need to build better lives and achieve their potential.

 We take a whole-of-government and whole-of-community approach, working with our community services sector partners to provide housing and community services for individuals and families to help them get their lives back on track.